freezy/dmd-extensions/README.md

 This is the default mode for ZeDMD.
 You don't need to configure anything except setting `enabled` to `true` in `DmdDevice.ini` for `[zedmd]` or `[zedmdhd]`.
-BUit in case you have multiple devices or run into issues with the auto-detection and other USB devices attached, you can set a concrete COM port to use in `DmdDevice.ini` using `port`.
+But in case you have multiple devices or run into issues with the auto-detection and other USB devices attached, you can set a concrete COM port to use in `DmdDevice.ini` using `port`.

 #### WiFi mode

-Alternatively ZeDMD could be flashed with a firmware that provides a WiFi mode.
+Alternatively ZeDMD could be set to WiFi mode in its settings menu.
 In `DmdDevice.ini` there are special devices named `[zedmdwifi]` and `[zedmdhdwifi]` to use it.

 To run the ZeDMD in WiFi mode it needs WiFi credentials to establish the connection to your local network.